Gordon Smith: “A New Day Of Infamy” - Radio Ink

-NAB President/CEO Gordon Smith calls the Capitol attack “a new day of infamy” in an op-ed piece for The Hill.
+NAB President andCEO Gordon Smith calls the Capitol attack “a new day of infamy” in an op-ed piece for The Hill.
 Smith, a former two-term senator from Oregon, said it’s hard to fathom what took place January 6.

 “On Jan.
 6, I joined with millions of Americans who watched in shock, dismay and profound sadness as a demonstration objecting to the certification of the 2020 presidential election turned into a deadly riot in the halls of the United States Capitol Building,” writes smith.
 “Yet, I take solace in the work of another pillar of American democracy during this dark period — our free and open press.”